-PURPOSE OF THE REPORT
+1. PURPOSE OF THE REPORT

-This report has been prepared by Lawson & Treloar Pty Ltd (L&T) to provide advice on predicted flood impacts resulting from works associated with a proposed residential development on Kildonan Road, Goondiwindi.
-The property ('Riga') is described as Lot on and and on the control of the control on the control of the cont
+This report has been prepared by Lawson & Treloar Pty Ltd (L&T) to provide advice on predicted flood impacts resulting from works associated with a proposed residential development on Kildonan Road.
+Goondiwindi.
+The property ('Riga') is described as Lot from an and form on the control of th